About Us

 Center City of Amarillo, Inc. envisions the historic preservation and revitalization of Downtown Amarillo, by focusing community, social, aesthetic, recreational and economic interests in a historic core area.

-Center City sponsors events to bring people downtown including High Noon on the Square in June and July, Jazztober and the Electric Light Parade in December.
+Center City sponsors events to bring people downtown including the Center City Mural Run in March, High Noon on the Square in June and July, Jazztober and the Electric Light Parade in December.

 Center City’s mission is to make downtown a better place to live, work, play, learn and worship.
 Programs include façade grants to improve the appearance of downtown buildings, historic tours to encourage historic preservation and partnerships to make downtown thrive.